If you are on a free account, we synchronize the tasks overnight. Occasionally an error may occur, causing a delay.

 Most tasks incremental tasks will be fairly quick, however, initial synchronizations of data can take a while, especially with certain services.
 Some of our service providers limit the number of requests we can do or the rate that we can do them, so we will make incremental progress towards the completion of your task as fast as we can.

 For the following sources, we get notified whenever you sync or add a new activity on their end, and thus, the sync button usually does not find anything.
 If you are noticing delays or missing items, please contact us.

-Sometimes there can be transient errors that can occur, such as maintenance on the remote service, network connectivity issues, or something to this nature.
+Sometimes there can be transient errors that can occur, such as maintenance on the remote service, network connectivity issues, or something of this nature.
 We would recommend that you try again later.

 If the problem persists for over a day, please contact us.